Who's The Best Rugby Team In The World? Here Are The Top 50 Rugby Clubs

 null

-The Top 14 features a loaded group of teams, including the defending Investec Champions Cup winners Toulouse, which also won a second straight Top 14 title in 2024.
-The URC, meanwhile, was won by the Glasgow Warriors defeating the Vodacom Bulls in South Africa to claim the Grand Final.
+The Top 14 features a loaded group of teams, including the defending Investec Champions Cup champion Toulouse, which also won a second straight Top 14 title in 2024.

-The Gallagher Cup was won by the Northampton Saints, and they along with the top eight teams from the three professional leagues in Europe will play in the Champions Cup that starts in December.
+The Gallagher Cup was won by the Northampton Saints, and they, along with the top eight teams from the three professional leagues in Europe, will play in the Champions Cup that starts in December.
 The teams that didn’t qualify for the Champions Cup will play in the Challenge Cup.

-Meanwhile, the Japanese league, Japan Rugby League One, will start its next season in late December while Super Rugby, the legendary league in the Pacific, will begin in Spring 2025.
-In America, the Major League Rugby season will also begin in the Spring.
+Meanwhile, the Japanese league, Japan Rugby League One, will start its next season in late December, while Super Rugby, the legendary league in the Pacific, will begin in spring 2025.
+In America, the Major League Rugby season also will begin in the spring.

 In the summer of 2024, before the international rugby season started, FloRugby ranked the 100 best players in the world.
-Now it’s time to rank the 50 best professional rugby clubs in the world.
+Now, it’s time to rank the 50 best professional rugby clubs in the world.

 And we start at No. 50.